-Elderflowers are diaphoretic which means that they promote perspiration, thus they are used to regulate temperature by inducing a fine sweat to dissipate the buildup of heat.
-They are delicious used also in lemonades, wines and elderflower champagne.
+Elderflowers blossom in May and June.
+The flowers make a delicious cooling drink and are used in lemonades, wines and elderflower champagne.
 A few drops of the tincture in water also makes a nice cool drink.

 Botanical name: Sambucus nigra